'Like fishing, you never know what you might catch'

 Furtherest point you have made contact with?

 Sanford Yoder, Venice: All over Europe and Asia.
-I made contact with the U.S. Embassy in Latin America and chatted with lady there who was from Pennsylvania originally.
+I made contact with a U.S. Embassy in Latin America and chatted with a lady there who was from Pennsylvania originally.

 Steve Howley, Venice: The only places I haven’t made contact with are North Korea and Bouvet Island.

-Steve Philips, West Villages: Antarctica, uninhabited island Conway Reef being one of them and small city states like the Vatican.
+Steve Philips, West Villages: Antarctica, the island Conway Reef being one of them, and small city states like the Vatican.

 Eric Caldwell, North Port: Siberia